 This field will appear in the response only in case of an error and will contain the exception info, if available.

 The full name of the event that triggered the response.
-This is an internally used parameter and not always returned.
+This is an internally used parameter that is not always returned and should not be relied upon by your implementation.

 Unique identifier of the transaction, for debugging purposes.